OndrejM/puppet-inginea/README.md

 Root of this repository is /etc/puppet

-To configure puppet, execute:
+To configure system with puppet, execute (will download missing modules and update system according to manifests):

-    # updates external modules (downlaods which are missing)
+    bin/update_system.sh

+For only downloading missing modules, execute:

     bin/install_modules.sh

-    # updates system according to manifests
-    sudo puppet apply manifests